Reconsidering the Language of the Readymade in Dada and Surrealism

 More facilitated discussion than lecture.

-Assignments will include looking at artworks online, reading writings by the selected artists online, and learning more about the scholarship on this period through a selection of primary and secondary literature.
+Assignments will include looking at artworks in class, reading writings by the selected artists in advance of class, and learning more about the scholarship on this period through select primary and secondary literature.

 Weekly preparation time should be about an hour.

 Talia Kwartler, PhD, received her doctorate in the History of Art from University College London in 2022.
-Her dissertation was the first major study of the Dadaist Suzanne Duchamp; she adapted it into the forthcoming book, Suzanne Duchamp par elle-même (2024), and is expanding it into a retrospective exhibition (Kunsthaus Zürich, Spring 2025).
-Currently, she is also an Editor-at-Large at the Museum MMK für Moderne Kunst in Frankfurt.
+Her dissertation was the first major study of the Dadaist Suzanne Duchamp; she adapted it into her first book, Suzanne Duchamp par elle-même (2024), and is expanding it into a retrospective exhibition (Kunsthaus Zürich, June–September 2025).
+Currently, she is an Editor-at-Large at the Museum für Moderne Kunst in Frankfurt.
 Earlier, Kwartler worked at the Museum of Modern Art in New York as the Curatorial Assistant for the exhibitions Francis Picabia (2016–2017) and Max Ernst (2017–2018).